Importing Cache and Region Snapshots

 When you import a cache snapshot, the snapshot file is imported into the same region (match determined by name) that was used during snapshot export.
 When you import a cache, you import all snapshot files located within a directory into the cache.
 The API attempts to load all files in the specified directory.

 File mySnapshotDir = ...
 Cache cache = ... cache.getSnapshotService().load(mySnapshotDir, SnapshotFormat.GEMFIRE);

 File mySnapshot = ...
 Region<String, MyObject> region = ... region.getSnapshotService().load(mySnapshot, SnapshotFormat.GEMFIRE);

 Open a gfsh prompt.
-After connecting to a Geode distributed system, at the prompt type:
+After connecting to a Geode cluster, at the prompt type:

 gfsh>import data --region=Region --file=FileName.gfd --member=MemberName